-The launch model of the EDGE 65 will serve as a sister vessel to our 90-foot LeVen.
-This was built for the owner’s parents in 2019, while the 34-metre tri-deck explorer Lady Lene was delivered to his grandparents in 2021.
-All the family’s superyachting experience is being deployed on the EDGE 65 to create the ultimate weekender for their favourite cruising area of the Bahamas in partnership with Van der Valk, exterior designer Cor D. Rover, interior designer Carla Guilhem and Studio Delta Naval Architects.
+The launch model of the exciting new series, the EDGE 65, will serve as a sister vessel to the 90-foot Van der Valk motoryacht LeVen.
+The latter was built for the owner’s parents in 2019, while the 34-metre tri-deck explorer Lady Lenewas delivered to his grandparents last year.
+All the family’s rich superyachting experience is being leveraged on with the EDGE 65 as they create the ultimate weekender for the Bahamas in partnership with Van der Valk, exterior designer Cor D. Rover, interior designer Carla Guilhem and Studio Delta Naval Architects.

 Access all areas

-The yacht’s draught of under three feet will open up all but the shallowest waters, while a top speed of 40 knots hastens deep water runs.
-Power will be provided by four Mercury V12 Verados outboards, offering an exhilarating total of 2400 hp.
-“It’s unusual for a Dutch yard to install these engines on a luxury yacht of this size and the EDGE 65 will be the heaviest possible size that could be propelled by outboards,” says Van der Valk general manager Bram Kooltjes.
+The yacht will feature a number of firsts for Van der Valk in order to meet a highly specific client brief.
+Her draught of under three feet opens up all but the shallowest waters, while a top speed of 40 knots hastens deep water runs between the islands and the first leg of any weekender departing from the home berth in Florida.
+Power will be provided by outboard engines in the form of four Mercury V12 Verados, offering an exhilarating total of 2400 hp.
+“It is unusual for a Dutch yard to install these engines on a luxury yacht of this size and the EDGE 65 will be the heaviest possible size that could be propelled by outboards,” says Van der Valk general manager Bram Kooltjes.
 “Mercury Marine’s new automatic gear shift technology allows us to come to just over 30 tonnes while retaining the outdoor and indoor real estate required by the owners.
-We’ve optimised every aspect of the yacht to benefit speed and reduce underwater friction, and she’s going to be an awesome sight in every respect.”
+Petrol engines are still widely accepted in the US and this project will prove that it is possible to offer a premium-Dutch-quality aluminium yacht with this type of propulsion.
+To still attain 40-plus knots in this size and specification has required optimising every aspect of the yacht to benefit speed and reduce underwater friction.
+She is going to be an awesome sight in every respect.”

 In good step